bingeli1212/nitrile-preview/doc/DOC-diagram.md

 color that is the average of the half width and half height of the rectangle.

-# The "multiws" operation
+# The multiws-operation

-The "multiws" operation allows for a multiplication worksheet to be shown on the canvas.
+The multiws-operation allows for a multiplication worksheet to be shown on the canvas.
 In the following example the workflow of a multiplication worksheet of 24 multiplied by 3 is to be shown at location (2,1).